ss7m/sbimg/README.md

 # sbimg

-A simple image viewer for X. Currently only supports png files, hopefully will support more image types in the near future.
+A simple image viewer for X. Currently supports png and jpg image files.
 Takes a single file as input, and allows you to navigate through all of the images in the folder containing that file.

 ## Installation
 To build: